Almira Sessions

 Almira Sessions (September 16, 1888 - August 3, 1974) was an American character actress of stage, screen and television.
 Born in Washington, D.C., her career took her through all the acting mediums of the 20th century.
-She appeared in over 500 films and television shows.
+She appeared in more than 500 films and television shows.
 She worked into her 80s, finally retiring shortly before her death in 1974 in Los Angeles.

 Early life and career

 Sessions was born into a very well-known family in Washington D.C., on September 16, 1888.
-A debutante, she followed her coming out party with her introduction into the acting profession, appearing in a 1909 performance of the comic operetta The Sultan of Sulu by George Ade and Nathaniel D. Mann.
+Her great-grandfather was General Winfield Scott Hancock.
+A debutante, she followed her coming out party with her introduction into the acting profession, appearing in a 1909 performance of the comic operetta The Sultan of Sulu by George Ade and Nathaniel D. Mann with the Aborn Opera Company at the National Theatre in Washington, D. C. Her tenure with Aborn ended when she refused to wear tights as a member of the chorus in It Happened in Nordland.
+A wire-service story said, "Miss Sessions refused point blank to don fleshings, and when urged to do so by the stage manager, stalked from the theater."
+The story of her rebellion was printed in newspapers across the United States.
+Following that refusal she returned to private life.
 Her early career was spent performing in cabarets before she moved to New York City, where she began performing on the stage and on Bob Hope's radio show.

+When Sessions's contract with Aborn ended, she began performing in vaudeville.
+She sang in clubs and small cabarets, and "one day I discovered I was funny.
+And that I could make more money singing off key than on."
+She left entertainment when World War I began, going to Washington, D. C. to be a typist for the War Risk Bureau.
+She transferred from that office to the French Commission, working as an interpreter until the war ended.

 During the 1930s she appeared in many stage productions, including several Broadway productions.